trhacknon/trhacknon.github.io/_posts/2020-4-7-Dynamic-Invoke.md

 Before we jump into the additions to SharpSploit, let's talk about why we considered them to be necessary.

-.NET provides a mechanism called [Platform Invoke (commonly known as P/Invoke)](https://docs.microsoft.com/en-us/dotnet/standard/native-interop/pinvoke) that allows .NET application to access data and APIs in unmanaged libraries (DLLs).
+.NET provides a mechanism called [Platform Invoke (commonly known as P/Invoke)](https://docs.microsoft.com/en-us/dotnet/standard/native-interop/pinvoke) that allows .NET applications to access data and APIs in unmanaged libraries (DLLs).
 By using P/Invoke, a C# developer may easily make calls to the standard Windows APIs.
 Offensive tool developers have taken advantage of this to craft .NET Assemblies (EXEs/DLLs) that leverage the power of both the managed and unmanaged Windows APIs to perform post-exploitation tradecraft.
 Since .NET Assemblies are relatively easy to load and execute from memory, this has enabled offensive operators to easily execute advanced post-exploitation tradecraft without dropping files to disk that could be detected by endpoint security tools.

 However, there are two significant disadvantages to relying on P/Invoke for offensive tools:
 1) Any reference to a Windows API call made through P/Invoke will result in a corresponding entry in the .NET Assembly's Import Table.
 When your .NET Assembly is loaded, its Import Address Table will be updated with the addresses of the functions that you are calling.
 This is known as a "static" reference because the application does not need to actively locate the function before calling it.
 In contrast, a "dynamic" reference is when the application is designed to manually find the address of the function.
 As an example, if you use P/Invoke to call `kernel32!CreateRemoteThread` then your executable's IAT will include a static reference to that function, telling everybody that it wants to perform the suspicious behavior of injecting code into a different process.
 Malware analysts and automated security tools commonly inspect the IAT of executables to learn about their behavior.
 If your executable is eventually analyzed by defenders (and it is safer to assume that it will be), then letting your API calls be referenced in the IAT is a quick win for the defender.